QGIS plugin development

 2 Running QGIS

 In order to run QGIS with the plugins, simply call pixi run qgis.
-You will find the Ribasim and iMOD plugins in the tool bars.
+You will find the Ribasim plugin in the tool bar.

 Note